PFA Tips: Back to School

 Meet with the teacher and inclusion helper

-Ask for a copy of a typical day’s schedule so that you can prepare your child with social stories, visual schedules and discussions.
+Ask for a copy of a typical day’s schedule so that you can prepare your child with social stories, visual schedules, and discussions.
 Let the teacher meet your child and go over your child’s reactions, learning styles, favorite things, and what challenges and frustrates your child.
 Make sure you share with the teacher systems that work for you at home.
 If you have charts or tools you use at home, offer a duplicate set for the classroom for consistency for your child.
-Ask the teacher if you may take a picture of her to have at home so that her face will be even more familiar to your child on that first day.
+Ask the teacher if you may take a picture of him or her to have at home so that their face will be even more familiar to your child on that first day.

 Make an All About Me book

 A portfolio of pictures, stories, favorite things and anything else the child feels is important to share with other students and teachers could be a great tool for introducing your child.

 Go through typical school activities, practice walking up to school, unpacking, taking jackets on and off, walking quietly through a hallway.
 Keep them used to the feeling of“school” even if it’s at home.

 If you’ve allowed your child to stay up later during the summer, start rolling back bedtime now so that when school starts your child will have an easier time falling into the new schedule.

 Use an alarm clock to wake the child

 Let’s face it – how many kids want to get up for school?
 Let the alarm clock be the “bad guy” waking your child, not you.
 Consider using his favorite music rather than a buzzing noise.